TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

-The evolutionary process within TransNAS-TSAD serves a critical role in aligning our methodology with the overarching goal of refining anomaly detection capabilities.
+The evolutionary process within \frameworkname{} is critical in achieving our overarching goal of refining anomaly detection capabilities.
 Through iterative refinement and selection of model architectures, this process ensures that our models are not only accurate in identifying anomalies but also evolve to become more efficient and adaptable to various data characteristics.
 This continuous improvement and adaptation are key to achieving high-performance anomaly detection, which stands at the core of our research objectives.

-\begin{itemize} \item \textbf{Generation Loop:} New models are proposed, evaluated, and bred in each generation, with superior architectures refining the Pareto front. \item \textbf{Early Stopping:} The process incorporates early stopping for models that do not show promise, thus conserving computational resources. \item \textbf{Final Architecture Selection:} The optimal architecture is selected from the Pareto front, ensuring an effective balance between the objectives. \end{itemize}
+\begin{itemize} \item \textit{Generation Loop:} New models are generated, evaluated, and passed on to each generation, with superior architectures refining the Pareto front. \item \textit{Early Stopping:} The process incorporates early stopping for models that do not show promise, thus conserving computational resources. \item \textit{Final Architecture Selection:} The optimal architecture is selected from the Pareto front, ensuring an effective balance between the objectives. \end{itemize}